South Hutchinson woman leans on family, friends after losing fiance and son in deadly crash

 Officers say five vehicles were involved in the fatal crash.
 A state trooper says a car slowed to turn, creating a chain reaction and then there was the crash.

-Lomax says she is still working with family to decide funeral arrangements.
+Lomax says she is still working with the family to decide funeral arrangements.

 She also says she hopes no charges will be filed in the accident.